123TalKadosh/My-Portfolio/PizzaPlaceSales/PizzaPlaceSales.md

 This dataset contains four tables in CSV format that are connected to each other by primary keys.

 1. **order_details:**

     order_details_id: A unique identifier for each order detail entry.

     order_id: A unique identifier for each order.

     pizza_id: A unique identifier for each pizza.

     quantity: Represents the quantity of the specified pizza in the order detail.

 2. **orders:**

    order_id: A unique identifier for each order.

-        date: The date when the order was placed.
+   date: The data when the order was placed.

    time: The time when the order was placed.

 3. **pizza_prices:**

    pizza_id: A unique identifier for each pizza.

    pizza_type_id: Identifies the type of pizza.

    size: Represents the size of the pizza.

    price: Indicates the price associated with the specific pizza size.

 4. **menu:**

    pizza_type_id: Identifies the type of pizza.

    name: The name of the pizza.

    category: Specifies the category to which the pizza belongs.

    ingredients: Lists the ingredients used in the pizza.

 ### Data Cleaning